draganczukp/blog/README.md

 8. After that running `blog d` will run the deploy script (or you can run it directly).
 How that works is up to you to decide.

+# TODO:
+- Keep more metadata, like create/publish time
+- RSS generator

+# Contributing
+I'm open to Pull Requests and feature requests (through issues).
+If you find a bug (I'm sure you will, given how bad the code is), please report it as an issue, or create a PR with a fix.

+# Luke Smith's `lb`
+This blog system was inspired by [lb](https://github.com/lukesmithxyz/lb), just not as polished.